 Maguk – also known as Barramundi Gorge – in the southern end of Kakadu, is a remote paradise.

 The only way in is by four-wheel drive, but there are camps you can stay at here!
-I think it’s free from memory, you can read more information on the camp here.

 This most secluded of swimming holes is hidden within a monsoon rainforest, with the year-round waterfall creating a tropical bush tucker feast for the local Aboriginal people, the Jawoyn.